-After more than a year of construction and arm-wrestling with regulators, in late summer 2019 the ornate purple Victorian building located between Heirloom and 2nd St. Tavern on Savannah Road has become Raas: An Asian/Indian “fusion” restaurant.
+In late summer 2019, the ornate purple Victorian building located between Heirloom and 2nd St. Tavern on Savannah Road became Raas: An Asian/Indian fusion restaurant.
 Owned by a group of Lewes doctors that includes Lewes urologist Dr. Ramachandra Hosmane and his cardiologist son Vinay, the building was returned to its original light blue and white motif.
 The owners were fortunate to secure Chef GG Gupta to handle the kitchen duties and the fusion of Asian, Thai, Indian and Caribbean cooking.
 GG has become a bit of a celebrity, greeting guests around the room and treating some to special off-menu goodies when things aren't busy.

-I was honored to be invited to a media/friends & family party, along with Cape Gazette Publisher Dennis Forney and his lovely wife Becky, columnist Michael Hurd, Ph.D., Heirloom Executive Chef Matt Kern, Karen and Tony Sposato, Rob and Lorna Arlett, the Drs.
+I was honored to be invited to a pre-opening media/friends & family party, along with Cape Gazette Publisher Dennis Forney and his wife Becky, advice columnist Michael Hurd, Ph.D., Heirloom Executive Chef Matt Kern, Karen and Tony Sposato, Rob and Lorna Arlett, the Drs.
 Hosmane and others.
 I recently attended yet another meet & greet in January 2020.
 A fun event, and resulted in some new photos for the gallery.
 Take a look!

-I can tell you that the flavors are very well curated, with intense tastes and aromas reminiscent of Indian, but with other influences as well.
-Lucas, our server, is a recent transplant from Maine and was efficient and extremely friendly.
-The entire evening was a pleasure.
+I can tell you that the flavors are well curated, with intense tastes and aromas reminiscent of Indian, but with other influences as well.
+Lucas, our server (now star bartender!), is a transplant from Maine and was efficient and extremely friendly.
+The restaurant is a very pleasant experience on many levels.

-The restaurant is located between Heirloom and 2nd St. Tavern on Savannah Road between 2nd and 3rd Streets.
+Raas is located between Heirloom and 2nd St. Tavern on Savannah Road between 2nd and 3rd Streets.
 See the current menu HERE.